-Prior to commencing work, subcontractors will attend a subcontract pre-start health & safety meeting to plan and develop safe systems of work for the identified scope of works.
+Prior to commencing any work on site those subcontractor employees carrying out the work will attend a HSE-03 Subcontractor Pre-Start Health & Safety Meeting Agenda to plan and develop safe systems of work for the identified scope of works.

-At regular intervals the contract / project manager will convene meetings with the site representatives of all subcontractors to discuss occupational health & safety performance.
+At regular intervals VF site management will convene meetings with subcontractors to discuss safety performance.
 These meetings will provide an opportunity for subcontractors to make an input into the safe management of the site.

-All subcontractors must notify VolkerFitzpatrick and gain approval of their intention to subcontract any elements of their work and employment conditions.
+All subcontractors must notify VF and gain approval of their intention to subcontract any elements of their work and employment conditions.

-VolkerFitzpatrick will conduct a one-to-one interview with all proposed subcontractor supervisors to ensure they are competent and share our commitment and values towards health, safety, environment and quality.
+VF will conduct a one-to-one evaluation with all proposed subcontractor supervisors to ensure they are competent and share our commitment and values towards health, safety, environment and quality.